OffensiveEdge/secrets-le/README.md

 ## ❓ FAQ

 **What secrets are detected?**
-15+ types including AWS, Azure, GCP, GitHub, JWT, passwords, private keys
+19 types including API keys, AWS, Azure, GCP, JWT, tokens, passwords, private keys

 **Does it send data anywhere?**
 No!
 100% local processing.
 No network requests ever